gillerick/go-design-patterns/README.md

 1. Allows us to provide lazy instantiation (the class isn't instantiated until it is needed)
 2. Useful when you want to ensure that there's only one instance of a particular class in your application e.g in logging, application configuration, telemetry & analytics, debugging
+3. It therefore has the following benefits: (1) Prevent incorrect program behavior (2) Overuse of resources (3) Inconsistent results

+Common use cases of the singleton include:

+- Thread pools
+- Caches
+- Dialog boxes
+- Objects that handle preferences
+- Registries
+- Objects that act as device drivers like printers and graphic cards

 ****Adapter Pattern****